AlBurl/FiltEX/README.md

 ## Usage

+1. If starting with a VCF file, use [wANNOVAR](http://wannovar.wglab.org) to annotate the file, which generates a csv file.
-1. Ensure the wANNOVAR file is in the ‘input’ folder
+2. Ensure the wANNOVAR file is in the ‘input’ folder
-2. Set up options as desired (see above)
+3. Set up options as desired (see above)
-3. Run whole script
+4. Run whole script
-4. Enter wANNOVAR file name as prompted in console (**without ‘.csv’**)
+5. Enter wANNOVAR file name as prompted in console (**without ‘.csv’**)
-5. If using Exomiser, enter yml file name as prompted in console (**without ‘.yml’**)
+6. If using Exomiser, enter yml file name as prompted in console (**without ‘.yml’**)
-6. When the script completes the results Excel file can be found in the output folder.
+7. When the script completes the results Excel file can be found in the output folder.

 ## Test data